DannyOnkies/ObtainIRcodes/README.md

 # Find out the code sent by an ir remote control
-Obtain ir remote control codes using a Pyboard card and a VS1838 receiver
+Obtain ir remote control codes using a Pyboard card and a VS1838 receiver.
+Language used Micropython
 _________________________________________________________________________